LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

 .. member:: pdf_read->setPageRange(to::string)

    Selects a range of pages to save into a new PDF document.
-Multiple ranges can be specified separated by comments.
+Multiple ranges can be specified separated by commas.
 Ranges take the form "4-10" to specify a start and end page number.
-Optional "e" or "o" prefix only selects even or odd pages.
+Optional "e" or "o" prefixes specify to only select even or odd pages.
 Optional "!" prefix specifies a range of pages that should not be included.
 For example, "o4-10" would select the pages 5, 7, and 9 while "1-10,!2-9" would select the pages 1 and 10.

 .. note::
    A pdf_read object can be used in concert with the `pdf_doc->insertPage`